-Megan Nanney (Maggie) (they/them or she/her pronouns) is a doctoral candidate in the Department of Sociology and Women’s & Gender Studies at Virginia Tech.
-She graduated with their master’s degree in Sociology from Virginia Tech in 2015 and bachelor’s (cum laude) from Smith College in Sociology and the Study of Women & Gender in 2013.
+I am a doctoral candidate in the Department of Sociology and Women’s & Gender Studies at Virginia Tech and Visiting Lecturer in the Department of Sociology at Smith College.
+I earned my master’s degree in Sociology from Virginia Tech (2015) and bachelor’s (cum laude) from Smith College in Sociology and the Study of Women & Gender (2013).

-Megan’s research on trans inclusive admission policies can be found in the April 2017 issue of Gender & Society and in the September volume of Advances in Gender Research.
-Their other work is also available in Food, Culture and Society and Research and Higher Education.
+My research on trans* inclusive admission policies can be found in Gender & Society, Advances in Gender Research, and forthcoming in Byrd, Ovink & Brunn-Bevel’s intersectionality volume and Sociology COmpass.
+My other work is also available in Food, Culture and Society, Journal of LGBT Youth, Sociology of Race and Ethnicity, and Research and Higher Education.

 Beginning in 2019, I serve as a Research Associate at the Five College Women’s Studies Research Center, located at Mount Holyoke College.
 Additionally, I co-chair the Sociologists for Trans Justice Advancing Trans, Non-binary, and Intersex Scholarship Committee with Danya Lagos (and with Jaclyn Tabor 2017-18) and authored the 2018 edition of the #TransJusticeSyllabus.
 I further consult for the Campaign for Southern Equality’s Southern LGBTQ+ Health Survey.
 I have also served as the founding managing editor of Sociology of Race and Ethnicity, news editor for Sociology Lens, and co-chair of the Department of Sociology Annual Student Research Symposium.
 I currently serve as the Social Media Coordinator for Virginia Tech’s bi-annual Gender, Bodies, and Technology conference and am on the Women’s and Gender Studies student symposium planning committee.